GregoirePetit/gregoirepetit.github.io/_pages/about.md

 I graduated from [IMT Atlantique](https://www.imt-atlantique.fr/en) with a Master of Engineering in Information Technology (Telecom Bretagne) and from the [Georgia Institute of Technology](https://www.gatech.edu/) with a [Master of Science in Computer Science](https://catalog.gatech.edu/programs/computer-science-ms/), specializing in Machine Learning.

+Currently, I am conducting a postdoc at the [Medical University of Innsbruck](https://www.i-med.ac.at/) in Austria, in the Digital Cardiology group.

 News
 ======
+- 2024: I am currently conducting a postdoc at the [Medical University of Innsbruck](https://www.i-med.ac.at/) in Austria, in the Digital Cardiology group.
 - January 2024: I presented my work on [PreTrIL](https://gregoirepetit.github.io/projects/PreTrIL) at the [WACV2024 conference](https://wacv2024.thecvf.com/) in Waikoloa, HI, USA.
 - I defended my [PhD](https://gregoirepetit.github.io/thesis/).  on the 5th of December 2023!
 - August 2023: I presented my work on [PlaStIL](https://gregoirepetit.github.io/projects/PlaStIL) at the [CoLLAs2023](https://lifelong-ml.cc/) conference in Montréal, Canada.